hazelcast/fraud-detection-onnx/README.md

 ```
 Check the docker-compose.yml file so you can validate the container that will be deployed to your AWS ECS service

-You can now deploy the hazelcast-onnx container with
+You can deploy the hazelcast-onnx container with
 ```
 docker compose up
 ```